-Students are assessed through (1) time-limited examinations, (2) an independent project report and (3) in individual module assessments (which may be an essay or other written assignment, short written tests, a groupwork report or presentation, or other method).
-Such tasks are designed to assess, via the most appropriate method, whether learning objectives have been met.
+Students are assessed through (1) individual module assessments (which may be an essay or other written assignment, short written tests, a groupwork report or presentation, or other method) and (2) an independent project report.

+These tasks are designed to assess, via the most appropriate method, whether learning objectives have been met.